 United Nations Development Program (UNDP): In 2012-2013, Diakonia received a grant from UNDP in support of the International Humanitarian Law Resource Centre in Jerusalem for information work about International Humanitarian Law and the Israel/Palestine conflict.

 Norwegian Ministry of Foreign Affairs and Norad: During 2009-2014, Diakonia received funding from the Royal Norwegian Embassy in Sri Lanka for work with capacity-building of local civil society organizations and human rights.
-This support is phased out in 2014, as the Norwegian government is ending its support to Sri Lanka.
+This support was phased out in 2014, as the Norwegian government ended its bilateral cooperation with Sri Lanka.

 ECHO (European Commission Humanitarian office): Before 2005, Diakonia received grants from ECHO for humanitarian projects together with local partners.
 Since 2005 Diakonia has not been involved with ECHO as a framework partner.
-In 2014, we have initiated a close partnership with Church of Sweden to apply jointly to ECHO for a selected number of countries where we have developed country strategies and humanitarian contingency plans.
-This collaboration will be tested in 2014-2015 through joint applications for funding from ECHO and DIPECHO (ECHO’s unit for Disaster Preparedness).
+In 2018, Diakonia applied for a new framework partnership agreement with ECHO, which is in process.

-Nordic Development Fund/Nordic Climate Facility: During 2011-2013 Diakonia received funding for a project with local partners in Bolivia, to implement a participatory and differentiated strategy of adaptation to the effects of climate change in the highlands of Bolivia, with emphasis on the decreasing tropical glaciers in the Sajama National Park.
+Nordic Development Fund/Nordic Climate Facility: During 2016-2018 Diakonia received funding for a project with local partners in Bolivia, to implement a participatory strategy of adaptation and mitigation to the effects of climate change in, with emphasis on a green farming economy in larger municipalities in Bolivia.